 What is Economic Exposure?

 Economic exposure, also sometimes called operating exposure, is a measure of the change in the net present value (NPV) of a company as a result of fluctuations in cash flow caused by changes in foreign exchange rates (FX).

-This type of exposure cannot be easily mitigated because it is related to the unexpected volatility of currency exchange rates.
+This type of exposure cannot be easily mitigated because it is related to the unpredictable volatility of currency exchange rates.
 Increasing globalization and economic relations between countries make economic exposure a source of risk almost for all companies and consumers.

 Effects of Economic Exposure

 Since unanticipated rate changes affect a company’s cash flows, economic exposure can result in serious negative consequences for the company’s operations and profitability.
 A stronger foreign currency will make production more expensive, while profits earned in foreign currencies will decrease.